ymolists/website/src/routes/blog/visual-studio-online-vs-gitpod.md

   export const prerender = true;
 </script>

-With [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) (VSO) Microsoft is entering the space of cloud-based development environments.
+With [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) (VSO) Microsoft is entering the space of cloud-based developer environments.
 So, what are the differences?
 Glad you asked:

 <h2 class="h1">Next Generation Cloud IDE</h2>